I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iosetactivityidthread.md

 <p>The activity ID that was previously set on the thread.
 Drivers must call IoClearActivityIdThread with this pointer when tracing is completed within the same thread context.</p>

 ## -remarks
 <p>Drivers that use  I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.</p>

-<p>Drivers that use  I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.</p>

 ## -requirements